BITSCTF 2024 - Writeups

 of our offer .

-Doing some research, I found out from this GIAC paper that the spam text is actually encoded using a method called SpamMimic.
+Researching online about this, this GIAC paper mentioned that the spam text was actually encoded using a method called SpamMimic.